Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 New Mexico State Stats and Trends

-- In New Mexico State's six games this season, it has four wins against the spread.
+- The Aggies have been underdogs by 28.5 points or more once this season and covered the spread.

-- New Mexico State's games this year have hit the over on three of six set point totals (50%).
+- New Mexico State's games this season have hit the over on three of six set point totals (50%).

-- This season the Aggies average just 1.8 fewer points per game (22.2) than the Wolf Pack allow (24).
+- The Aggies score 22.2 points per game, comparable to the 24 the Wolf Pack give up.

-- When New Mexico State scores more than 24 points, it is 3-0 against the spread and 1-2 overall.

-- In games that New Mexico State totals more than 355.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- New Mexico State is 3-1 against the spread and 1-3 overall when the team piles up over 355.3 yards.

-- This year the Aggies have turned the ball over 10 times, four more than the Wolf Pack's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.